ni/arbitrary-session-management/README.md

 ## Overview

 This repository serves as a **reference implementation and guide** for sharing **arbitrary resources** across Measurement Plugins through **NI Session Management Service**.

-A text file as resource to be share among Measurement Plugins is chosen for this reference example.
+A file as resource to be share among Measurement Plugins is chosen for this reference example.
 However, the concept is not limited to File sessions - **any session object or reference to a resource** (such as an instrument driver session, communication reference, database connection, hardware lock, or network stream, etc.,) can be managed and shared using the same pattern described here.

 For NI Instruments, [NI gRPC Device](https://github.com/ni/grpc-device) server  provides built-in support for the following drivers: